 Best for: enterprise websites, teams, and marketing agencies with large clients.

 Email marketing providers have come a long way in the last few years, and one of the major new players has been Drip.
-Acquired by LeadPages in 2016, Drip allows you to dynamically tag your subscribers which then powers automations and workflows that are not possible in other ESPs.
+Acquired by LeadPages in 2016, Drip allows you to dynamically tag your subscribers which then powers automation and workflows that are not possible in other ESPs.

-Drip has been used to grow six figure (and bigger) courses and ecommerce companies alike, and we love Drip for our email marketing automation at Credo.
+Drip has been used to grow six-figure (and bigger) courses and ecommerce companies alike, and we love Drip for our email marketing automation at Credo.

 There are many email marketing tools out there on the market.
 MailChimp has been our email marketing tool of choice for years now, and while we’ve switched over to Drip as Credo grew, MailChimp was a huge part of our marketing mix and continues to be my personal email list owner.